-Two months later, the big deal is a mix of Madia gracilis in huge balls of Spanish lotus over 3' tall with a bit of Epilobium brachyarpum where the latter had been so huge in years prior.
+Two months later, the big deal is a mix of Madia gracilis in Acmispon americanus with a bit of Epilobium brachyarpum is over 3' tall where the latter had been twice that in years prior.
 Verbena lasiostachys is in the right foreground with browned Camissoniopsis contorta on the left.
 Pseudognaphalium ramossissimum and Diplacus aurantiacus (monkey flower) are in the background.